-95. This defense crumbled in December 2017 when Jose Graña Miro-Quesada (Jose Graña), CEO of Graña y Montero from 1982 to 2016, and Hernando Graña (Hernando Graña), Jose Graña's cousin, who served as Graña y Montero's Head of Commercial since 1996, and several other executives from Graña y Montero, were arrested as part of the Lava Jato corruption scandal.

-96. Despite these arrests, Graña y Montero continued maintaining its innocence until June 2019, when its executives finally admitted that Graña y Montero was one of the main co-conspirators in a corruption scheme that extended to the highest spheres of the government in Peru.
+- 95. This defense crumbled in December 2017 when Jose Graña Miro-Quesada (Jose Graña), CEO of Graña y Montero from 1982 to 2016, and Hernando Graña (Hernando Graña), Jose Graña's cousin, who served as Graña y Montero's Head of Commercial since 1996, 140 and several other executives from Graña y Montero, were arrested as part of the Lava Jato corruption scandal.
+141 - 96.
+Despite these arrests, Graña y Montero maintained its innocence until June 2019, when its executives finally admitted that Graña y Montero was one of the main co-conspirators in a Corruption Scheme that extended to the highest spheres of the government in Peru.
+142 - 97.
+In February 2020, Graña y Montero released a mea culpa statement asking Peruvians for forgiveness for not acting with transparency before.143

-&lt;sup>138 See M. Taj et. al, UPDATE 2-Shares of Peru's Grana y Montero drop on Odebrecht bribes report, 24 February 2017, https://www.reuters.com/article/peru-grana-y-montero-idUSL1N1G91D0 (last accessed 4 September 2020).
+139 See M. Taj et. al, UPDATE 2-Shares of Peru's Graña y Montero drop on Odebrecht bribes report, Reuters, 24 February 2017 (C-92).